steadylearner/Chat/README.md

 ## 1. Setup Rocket to serve files

-(You can skip this part if you already downloaded [GitHub Respoitory][Steadylearner Chat] and understand how to structure Rust application.)
+(You can skip this part if you already downloaded [GitHub Repository][Steadylearner Chat] and understand how to structure Rust application.)

 If you have tested code at [ws-rs-html-example] before you read on, you should have found that a single Rust(.rs) file does everything to render html, serve file, and exchange messages.